gummyworm/monster/src/docs/debugger.md

 ---

+## Requirements
+In order for the debugger to coexist with your program there are a few small requirements.

+#### Don't Use $7FEF-$8000
+The address range from $7fef to $8000 is used to store the interrupts that return control to the debugger.
+If this range is clobbered, a BRK or NMI will not return to the debugger and the machine will likely JAM.

+#### Stack Has 6 Bytes Free
+The stack, at its current location for a given step, must have 3 bytes free.
+If your program uses an IRQ (correctly) this shouldn't be an issue because the Vic-20's interrupt sequence pushes 6 bytes (the registers, including status, plus the interrupt return address).

 ## Step Mechanisms
 The manner in which the program is "stepped" depends on a variety of situations.
 There are 3 means of stepping: